 Screen timeout is the amount of time your Fitbit screen remains on and visible before it turns off or switches to an always-on display when you aren’t interacting with its screen or buttons.

-Many Fitbits offer this feature, and some like the Fitbit Sense or Versa 3 allow you to choose a fairly long screen timeout of 1 minute.
+Many Fitbits offer this feature, and some like the Fitbit Sense Series or Versa 3+ allow you to choose a fairly long screen timeout of 1 minute.
 The downside of a long screen timeout is that it drains your battery fairly quickly.

 So, take a moment and review your Fitbit’s screen timeout settings and choose the setting that works best for you AND your battery.

 Unfortunately, some Fitbit models like the popular Inspire Series do not allow you to change this setting, but for those that do, check these settings: